CephalofairGames/merc-packs-faq/index.md

 ### 0.2 About Me

 I am Bill (or dwarf74 in most places).
 I also maintain the Frosthaven FAQ, and am currently a moderator of Reddit’s /r/Gloomhaven.
-I am altogether too active in Gloomhaven fan communities, and I am kind of obsessive about writing guides and making lists for games I love, so Cephalofair decided to bring me on to maintain this FAQ.
+I am altogether too active in Gloomhaven fan communities, and I am kind of obsessive about writing guides and making lists for games I love, so Cephalofair decided to contract me to maintain this FAQ.
 I'd like to give special thanks to general_cgo, gripeaway, themris, and Nikki Valens for their help.

 ![divider](/assets/images/divider2.png)

 ### 0.3 How to Ask Questions, and Helpful Links

 Most of these questions were asked by the community.
-If you have a question that you can't find the answer to, I recommend starting there.
-Frosthaven has an active, knowledgable, and passionate group of fans who will be happy to help you out.
+If you have a question that you can't find the answer to, I recommend starting there!
+Gloomhaven has an active, knowledgable, and passionate group of fans who will be happy to help you out.
 While none of these communities are directly affiliated with Cephalofair, I am active on all three and will be notified when something needs added.
 Any of the three can work; use whichever is most appealing to you.

-- [/r/Gloomhaven](https://www.reddit.com/r/Gloomhaven/) - The Gloomhaven Subreddit is for Gloomhaven, Frosthaven, and Jaws of the Lion.
+- [/r/Gloomhaven](https://www.reddit.com/r/Gloomhaven/) - The Gloomhaven Subreddit is for both editions of Gloomhaven, Frosthaven, Jaws of the Lion, and the Gloomhaven RPG.
 Spoilers are strictly moderated.
 There is a pinned "Small Questions" thread, or you can start your own for bigger questions.
-- [BoardGameGeek Frosthaven Forums](https://boardgamegeek.com/boardgame/295770/frosthaven/forums/0) - Another active forum, and the previous home of this FAQ.
+- [BoardGameGeek Gloomhaven Second Edition Forums](https://boardgamegeek.com/boardgame/390478/gloomhaven-second-edition/forums/0) - Another active forum.
 Spoiler tags are appreciated, but are completely unmoderated.
-- [Frosthaven Outpost Discord Server](http://discord.gg/hPrwrm2) - The Frosthaven Outpost is very active, and a great place to get quick responses to questions for all Haven games.
+- [Frosthaven Outpost Discord Server](http://discord.gg/hPrwrm2) - Despite its name, the Frosthaven Outpost is for all Cephalofair games.
+The Outpost is very active, and a great place to get quick responses to questions for all Haven games.
 Spoilers are well-moderated in general channels, and there are special opt-in open spoiler channels for locked classes or for the whole campaign.

 ![divider](/assets/images/divider.png)